suprakashbh/microservices/README.md

 1.2 Severs

-Developed and configure this Infrastructure servers by using Spring Cloud and Netflix OSS is super easy.
+Developed and configure this Infrastructure servers by using Spring Cloud and Netflix OSS is super easy

 Eureka Server

-	To create a Eureka Server Spring boot application just create a class like this below :
+To create a Eureka Server by using Spring boot application just create a class like this below

 		` 	@SpringBootApplication
 			@EnableEurekaServer
 			public class EServer {
 			public static void main(String[] args) {
 				SpringApplication.run(EServer.class, args);
 				}
 			}`

 For complete and configuration see EServerTest project.

 Zuul Server

-	To set up a Zuul server , create a java class with @EnableZuulProxy annotation ` @SpringBootApplication
+	To set up a Zuul server , create a java class with @EnableZuulProxy annotation

+		` 	@SpringBootApplication
 			@Controller
 			@EnableZuulProxy
 			public class ZuulServerApplication {
 			public static void main(String[] args) {
 					new SpringApplicationBuilder(ZuulServerApplication.class).web(true).run(args);
 				}
 			}`

 Zuul work as a gatekeepr and with no configuration / default configuration, it will allow / route  every service registered with Eureka.

 In this POC we have configured Zuul (in application.yml) to allow to route to only WeatherComposite microservice, see 	below.

 		` 	zuul:
 				ignoredServices: "*"
 				routes:
 				weathercompositems: